tanjiralmamun/adtribes-product-feed-country-updater/README.md

-# ADT Country Updater
+# Adtribes Product Feed Country Updater

-A WordPress plugin to update the `adt_country` meta field for product feeds with WooCommerce country codes.
+A WordPress plugin to update the `adt_country` meta_key value for product feeds with WooCommerce country codes.

 ## Description